prahladyeri/VisualAlchemist/README.md

 What to download for a minimal installation?
 * Get the "dist" folder
 * Get the index.html and the index.js (the latter only if you want to use the express webserver.. see below)
-* From the "src" folder you'll need "img", the "assets" and the "index.js" file.
+* From the "src" folder you'll need the "assets" and the "index.js" file.
 * Grab the "src/lib" folder if you want  or get your preferred version of jQuery and Bootstrap.
 (Tested with 3.4.1 / 4.4.1)
 * All other software (javascript, css and external libs) are bundled in the vialch.js that you'll find in the "dist" folder.